Foreign Language Placement Assessment FAQs

 Advanced Placement (AP), College-Level Examination Program (CLEP), and International Baccalaureate (IB) tests are accepted at Azusa Pacific University.
 View the Academic Catalog to see how APU awards credit for AP, CLEP, and IB exams.
 If your score has fulfilled your foreign language requirement, you do not need to take WebCAPE.
 However, if your scores have not yet arrived and you wish to register for a foreign language course, complete the WebCAPE placement assessment.
 Your AP, CLEP, and IB scores will be entered into your student record once they are received, and they will override your WebCAPE placement assessment when appropriate.
-Official AP, CLEP, and IB test scores and/or transcripts should be mailed directly to the Undergraduate Enrollment Services Center for review.
+Official AP, CLEP, and IB test scores and/or transcripts should be mailed directly to the Student Services Center for review.
 You will not be allowed to register for upper-level language courses until your official scores are received and entered into your student record, or until an appropriate WebCAPE placement assessment score is entered.
-If you have additional questions regarding AP, CLEP, or IB after viewing the Academic Catalog information, contact One Stop.
+If you have additional questions regarding AP, CLEP, or IB after viewing the Academic Catalog information, contact the Student Services Center.

 Can I take the placement assessment on a language that I have not studied?